Champagne Problems (album): Background and creation

 On 27 November 2020, Inna released her seventh studio album Heartbreaker.
 Sessions for the album took place over a three-week period at a rented Bucharest mansion, where Inna resided in with Romanian songwriters and producers Sebastian Barac, Marcel Botezan, David Ciente, Alexandru Cotoi and Minelli.
 She documented the progress of the album with daily vlogs on her YouTube channel—which constituted the first season of her series Dance Queen's House.
 The second season provided viewers with the progress of Champagne Problems.
 The recording sessions began in late 2021 and lasted 16 days to complete.
 Ciente was replaced in favor of songwriters Moa Pettersson Hammar and Gustav Nyström, who were present on the selected dates.

 The vlogs ran from 6 to 21 December 2021.
-By the third episode, Inna had recorded 20 songs in consideration for Champange Problems.
+By the third episode, Inna had recorded 20 songs in consideration for Champagne Problems.
 One of those songs, "De dragul tău", a promotional single released by Inna earlier in 2021, was revealed to have been recorded during the sessions for Champagne Problems in the fourth episode of the series.
 The final episode released on 21 December 2021, provided viewers a link to pre-order the album.
 The episode revealed the street date of 7 January 2022 for the first part of Champagne Problems, dubbed #DQH1, for digital download and streaming through Global Records.
 The label handled the release for the second part, Chamapgne Problems #DQH2, released on 11 March 2022.